-Jackie Kempfer is a senior policy adviser with Third Way’s Climate and Energy Program, where she designs and advocates for policies that will drive innovation and deployment of clean energy technologies, with a focus on advanced nuclear reactors.
-She launched the Resource Council for Advanced Reactor Developers which serves as a forum for collaboration among the nonproliferation, nuclear security, and advanced nuclear developer communities.
+Jackie Kempfer is currently the director of of government affairs at Oklo, a private US-based company focused on commercializing fission-based nuclear power.
+She previously served as senior policy advisor with Third Way’s Climate and Energy Program, where she designed and advocated for policies that will drive innovation and deployment of clean energy technologies, with a focus on advanced nuclear reactors.
+While at Third Way, she launched the Resource Council for Advanced Reactor Developers which serves as a forum for collaboration among the nonproliferation, nuclear security, and advanced nuclear developer communities.
 She also advocates for the continued safe operation of the United States’ existing fleet of nuclear power plants.

 Jackie is a graduate of East Carolina University and earned her master’s degree from the North Carolina State University School of Public and International Affairs.
 Throughout her career, she has published and presented with numerous organizations including the International Nuclear Law Association, the International Atomic Energy Agency, the Institute for Nuclear Materials Management, and the World Institute for Nuclear Security.
 She regularly briefs the U.S. Congress on matters related to the development of advanced nuclear reactors, and the application of nuclear security and safeguards.